GST on Tobacco Products in India – Impact of GST on Cigarettes, Pan Masala & Gutkha (Latest News)

 Before diving deep into the topic, it is important to understand that GST rates apply differently to diverse tobacco products.
 As listed below, there are different types of tobacco products that we see in our day-to-day lives, hence the GST rates apply differently to them.

-Cigarettes attract the highest GST rate of 28% plus additional compensation cess.
+Cigarettes attract the highest GST rate of 40% plus additional excise duties and a Health & National Security Cess.
 The government categorizes cigarettes based on their length and applies different cess rates accordingly:

 Bidis, being more affordable smoking options, face different tax structures: